Nehan1901/Trustworthy_Final_Project/README.md

 We focused on **robustness** and **generalization**, using the following strategies:

-- **Noisy Data Testing**: Introduced Gaussian noise to altitude, velocity, and heading values.
+- **Noisy Data Testing**:  Incorporated Gaussian noise into altitude, velocity, and heading measurements.
-- **Missing Feature Simulation**: Randomly removed critical fields (e.g., altitude, velocity) to simulate real-world data loss.
+- **Missing Feature Simulation**:Randomly removed crucial fields (e.g., altitude, velocity) to simulate real-world data loss..
-- **Fairness Checks**: Verified that model actions varied with context and did not overfit to specific types of aircraft or altitude.
+- **Fairness Checks**: Ensured that model behavior changed with context and didn't overfit to particular types of planes or altitudes.
-- **Generalization**: Evaluated model behavior on unseen simulated airspaces.
+- **Generalization**: Tested model performance on unseen simulated airspaces.
+Results showed that PPO was more stable, and the LLM provided good explanations even with degraded inputs.
 Results showed that **PPO was more stable**, and the LLM provided clear explanations even under degraded inputs.

 ---